leobudima/elogii-blog/content/grocery-delivery-software-the-definitive-guide.md

 Grocery delivery software impacts all areas of your operations.

-That improves key metrics in delivery logistics.
+That improves [**key metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/ "key metrics in delivery logistics").
 And that's what makes your delivery more efficient.

-For example, when you raise on-time delivery and order accuracy, you boost customer satisfaction.
+For example, when you raise **on-time delivery** and **order accuracy**, you boost customer satisfaction.

 So more people feel driven to buy more groceries from you.
 (Rather than from rival stores)

-At the same time, optimizing routes to cut the average time per delivery speeds up fulfilment.
+At the same time, optimizing routes to cut **the average time per delivery** speeds up fulfilment.

 Which means you can handle more deliveries.
 (Without investing extra resources)

 Greater efficiency helps you achieve three things:

-First, you improve performance
+**First, you improve performance**

 Better performance raises productivity and the amount of profit you can generate.

-Then, you optimize operations
+**Then, you optimize operations**

 That helps you maximize cost-effectiveness by reducing waste in your process.
 So you can make better use of what you have (your resources).

-And finally, you become more sustainable.
+**And finally, you become more sustainable.**

 From vehicle wear and tear to employee happiness, you protect your assets while conserving time, money, and energy.

-## How to choose grocery delivery software?
+## How to choose a grocery delivery software?

 At this point in the article, you know pretty much everything there is to know about grocery delivery software.